mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 ### Checkboxes

 Checkboxes are toggles and like radio buttons, there is no need need to trigger an event after toggling.
-You do need to check the state beforehand though, and toggle only when needed:
+You need to check the state beforehand though, and toggle only when needed:

 ```javascript
 checkbox = document.getElementsById(field_id);